bucket-list/slate/source/includes/_bookings.md

 # Bookings

-This is how you make bookings.
+The bookings endpoint allows you access to Adventure Bucket List's real time bookings engine.

 ## Get Booking

 This endpoint retrieves a single booking with the given ID.
+You can only retrieve information about bookings that you placed on the system.

 ### HTTP Request